mattallen-it/iam-infrastructure-labs/Lab-04-OU-and-GPO/README.md

 This approach aligns with enterprise security frameworks by ensuring consistent, auditable control over user sessions and endpoint configurations.

+This implementation ensures centralized, identity-driven enforcement of security policies across users and endpoints.

 ---

 ## Objective